transferdev/pivx-slack-tipbot/README.md

-#PIVX TipBot For Slack
+#TX TipBot For Slack
 Easily transfer money between team members on your Slack channel.

 ## Basic features
- - With a single message, send and receive PIVX
+ - With a single message, send and receive TX
  - A tip has no transaction fee.
 There are no extra cost added to your tip.
  - Get the fiat prices.